Quick Links

 Implementation:

-To ensure high standards of teaching and learning in geography, we implement a curriculum that is progressive throughout the whole school.
-Geography is taught discretely, but links are made where relevant, for example studying The River Nile in Year 4 Geography and locating where in the world Egypt is during their longitude and latitude topic, which links to their History lessons on the Ancient Egyptians.
+To ensure high standards of teaching and learning in Geography, we implement a progressive curriculum that builds knowledge and skills consistently from Early Years through to Year 6.
+Geography is taught discretely as a subject, allowing pupils to develop a strong understanding of key geographical concepts.
+However, meaningful cross-curricular links are made where appropriate to enrich learning and deepen understanding.
+For example, studying The River Nile in Year 4 Geography and locating where in the world Egypt is during their longitude and latitude topic, which links to their History lessons on the Ancient Egyptians.
 The curriculum focuses on the key knowledge and skills stated in the National Curriculum.
-At Bromham Primary, we ensure that geography has the same importance given to it as the core subjects, as we feel it is important in enabling all children to gain knowledge in all subjects, as we continue to recognise that all our students have unique potentials.
+At Bromham Primary, we place the same importance on Geography as we do on the core subjects, recognising its vital role in helping all children develop a broad base of knowledge.
+We are committed to providing every pupil with the opportunity to succeed, acknowledging and nurturing their unique potential across all areas of the curriculum.

 At Bromham Primary school, we provide a variety of opportunities for geography learning inside and outside the classroom.
-Educational visits are another opportunity for the teachers to plan for additional geography learning outside the classroom.
-At Bromham Primary, the children are to be provided with opportunities to experience geography on educational visits.
+Fieldwork investigations are another opportunity for the teachers to plan for additional geography learning outside the classroom and bring Geography to life.
 The children have explored the local area including orienteering within the school grounds and visiting The River Great Ouse to conduct river studies.
-Local museums also provide an opportunity to further geography learning, as well as trips to local woods and using map reading skills during residential trips.
-During the Year 5 residential to Wales, they also have the opportunity to study a river from it source to mouth, looking at the different features of its course.
+As well as trips to local woods and using map reading skills during residential trips.
+During the Year 4 Rivers unit, pupils visited the River Great Ouse to observe and identify the different parts of a river they had studied in class.
+This hands-on fieldwork experience helped bring their classroom learning to life by connecting their classroom learning with real-world observation.
+Year 3 also took part in an overnight residential where they took part in orienteering around a country park.

 Impact: